Contact Us (757) 525-2118

 - Transaction Disputes for Businesses

-As mediators we can assist couples in crisis by helping focus attention on the issues to be resolved, as opposed to focusing blame.
-For families with children, we can help find ways to settle the adult issues and avoid having the children bear the brunt of a long, nasty divorce.
+As mediators we assist couples in crisis by helping focus attention on the issues to be resolved, as opposed to focusing blame.
+For families with children, we help find ways to settle the adult issues for custody, visitation and child support, and avoid having the children involved in the adult issues.

 Many couples find it beneficial to use mediation to draft a separation agreement before a divorce and most find the cost of mediation trivial when compared to the cost of hiring an attorney.